 However, other studies found no effect on milk secretion or infant weight gain.
 Negative side effects, such as poor weight gain and difficulty feeding, have also been reported in infants whose mothers drank lactation teas containing fennel (

-For these reasons, breastfeeding women should consult their doctor before using fennel to stimulate milk production.
+For these reasons, breastfeeding women should consult their healthcare provider before using fennel to stimulate milk production.

 Summary Some studies suggest that fennel may increase milk secretion and weight gain in breastfeeding infants, yet other studies have shown no benefit.

-Aside from the benefits mentioned above, fennel and its seeds may positively impact your health in the following ways:
+Aside from the benefits mentioned above, fennel and its seeds may improve your health in the following ways:

 - May have antibacterial properties.
-Studies show that fennel extract effectively inhibits the growth of potentially harmful bacteria, such as Escherichia coli, Staphylococcus aureus, and Candida albicans (
+Studies show that fennel extract inhibits the growth of potentially harmful bacteria and yeasts, such as Escherichia coli, Staphylococcus aureus, and Candida albicans (

 - May reduce inflammation.
 The powerful antioxidants in fennel, such as vitamin C and quercetin, can help reduce inflammation and levels of inflammatory markers (